fenago/snowflake-intro/vhol_data_vault/vhol_data_vault.md

 ![dbt_project.yml](assets/img2.png)

 Snowflake supports multiple options for engineering data pipelines.
-In this post we are going to show one of the most efficient ways to implement incremental NRT integration leveraging Snowflake [Continuous Data Pipelines](https://docs.snowflake.com/en/user-guide/data-pipelines.html).
+In this post we are going to show one of the most efficient ways to implement incremental NRT integration leveraging Snowflake [Continuous Data Pipelines].
 Let's take a look at the architecture diagram above to understand how it works.

-Snowflake has a special [stream](https://docs.snowflake.com/en/user-guide/streams.html) object that tracks all data changes on a table (inserts, updates, and deletes).
+Snowflake has a special [stream] object that tracks all data changes on a table (inserts, updates, and deletes).
 This process is 100% automatic and unlike traditional databases will never impact the speed of data loading.
 The change log from a stream is automatically ‘consumed’ once there is a successfully completed DML operation using the stream object as a source.

-So, loading new data into a staging table, would immediately be reflected in a stream showing the [‘delta’](https://docs.snowflake.com/en/user-guide/streams.html#data-flow) that requires processing.
+So, loading new data into a staging table, would immediately be reflected in a stream showing the [‘delta’] that requires processing.

-The second component we are going to use is [tasks](https://docs.snowflake.com/en/user-guide/tasks-intro.html).
+The second component we are going to use is [tasks].
 It is a Snowflake managed data processing unit that will wake up on a defined interval (e.g., every 1-2 min), check if there is any data in the associated stream and if so, will run SQL to push it to the Raw Data Vault objects.
-Tasks could be arranged in a [tree-like dependency graph](https://docs.snowflake.com/en/user-guide/tasks-intro.html#simple-tree-of-tasks), executing child tasks the moment the predecessor finished its part.
+Tasks could be arranged in a [tree-like dependency graph], executing child tasks the moment the predecessor finished its part.

-Last but not least, following Data Vault 2.0 best practices for NRT data integration (to load data in parallel) we are going to use Snowflake’s [multi-table insert (MTI)](https://docs.snowflake.com/en/sql-reference/sql/insert-multi-table.html) inside tasks to populate multiple Raw Data Vault objects by a single DML command.
+Last but not least, following Data Vault 2.0 best practices for NRT data integration (to load data in parallel) we are going to use Snowflake’s [multi-table insert (MTI)] inside tasks to populate multiple Raw Data Vault objects by a single DML command.
 (Alternatively you can create multiple streams & tasks from the same table in stage in order to populate each data vault object by its own asynchronous flow.)

 Next step, you assign tasks to one or many virtual warehouses.
-This means you always have enough [compute power](https://docs.snowflake.com/en/user-guide/warehouses-overview.html#warehouse-size) (XS to 6XL) to deal with any size workload, whilst the [multi-cluster virtual warehouse](https://docs.snowflake.com/en/user-guide/warehouses-multicluster.html#multi-cluster-warehouses) option will automatically scale-out and load balance all the tasks as you introduce more hubs, links and satellites to your vault.
+This means you always have enough [compute power] (XS to 6XL) to deal with any size workload, whilst the [multi-cluster virtual warehouse] option will automatically scale-out and load balance all the tasks as you introduce more hubs, links and satellites to your vault.

 Talking about tasks, Snowflake just introduced another fantastic capability - serverless tasks.
 This enables you to rely on compute resources managed by Snowflake instead of user-managed virtual warehouses.
 These compute resources are automatically resized and scaled up and down by Snowflake as required by each workload.
 This feature will be out of scope for this guide, but serverless compute model could reduce compute costs, in some cases significantly, allowing you to process more data, faster with even less management.